 - A. Policymaking Authority of LWDB Members: Members of the LWDB that represent organizations, agencies, or other entities shall be individuals with optimum policymaking authority within the organizations, agencies, or entities.
-(WIOA 107 (b)(5)) - B. Prohibited LWDB Members: The LWDB must not include members who are staff to the LWDB, staff or board members of the one stop operator, and/or WIOA Title IB adult, dislocated worker, and youth providers, or staff of the grant recipient/administrative entity or fiscal agent. - C. Authority to Hire LWDB Staff: WIOA sec.
-107(f) grants the LWDB authority to hire a director and other staff to assist in carrying out the functions of the LWDB. - 1.
-LWDBs must establish and apply a set of qualifications for the position of director that ensures the individual selected has the requisite knowledge, skills, and abilities to meet identified benchmarks and to assist in carrying out the functions of the LWDB.
+Optimum policymaking authority is defined as an individual in leadership, management, supervisory positions, or individuals nominated in writing by select entities, who can reasonably be expected to speak affirmatively on behalf of the entity they represent and to commit that entity to a chosen course of action.
+Such authority is limited for the purpose of membership on the LWDB, and does not supersede an entity's fiscal authority requirements and policymaking approval process. - B. Prohibited LWDB Members: The LWDB must not include members who are staff to the LWDB, staff or board members of the one stop operator, and/or WIOA Title IB adult, dislocated worker, and youth providers, or staff of the grant recipient/administrative entity or fiscal agent. - C. Authority to Hire LWDB Staff: WIOA grants the LWDB authority to hire a director and other staff to assist in carrying out the functions of the LWDB. - 1.
+LWDBs must establish and apply a set of qualifications for the position of director

-- 2. The LWDB director and staff must be subject to the limitations on the payment of salary and bonuses described in WIOA sec.
-194(15). - 3.
-In general, LWDB staff only may assist the LWDB to fulfill its functions (20 CFR 679.400 (d)). - D. Diverse Geographic Areas Represented: The members of the LWDB shall represent diverse geographic areas within the LWDA.
-(WIOA 107(b)(5)) - E. Represent Multiple Entities: An individual may be appointed as a representative of more than one entity if the individual meets all the criteria for representation for each entity. - F. LWDB Chair: The members of the LWDB must elect a chairperson from among the business representatives on the board.
-(WIOA 107(b)(3)) - G. Voting Privilege: All required board members must have voting privilege.
-The CEO may convey voting privileges to non-required members. - H. Standing Committees: The LWDB may establish and direct the activities of standing committees to provide information and assist the Board in carrying out its responsibilities (20 CFR 679.360).
+- that ensures the individual selected has the requisite knowledge, skills, and abilities to meet identified benchmarks and to assist in carrying out the functions of the LWDB. - 2.
+The LWDB director and staff must be subject to the limitations on the payment of salary and bonuses described in WIOA. - 3.
+In general, LWDB staff only may assist the LWDB to fulfill its functions. - D. Diverse Geographic Areas Represented: The members of the LWDB shall represent diverse geographic areas within the LWDA. - E. Represent Multiple Entities: An individual may be appointed as a representative of more than one entity if the individual meets all the criteria for representation for each entity. - F. LWDB Chair: The members of the LWDB must elect a chairperson from among the business representatives on the board. - G. Voting Privilege: All required board members must have voting privilege.
+The CEO may convey voting privileges to non-required members. - H. Standing Committees: The LWDB may establish and direct the activities of standing committees to provide information and assist the Board in carrying out its responsibilities.
 Such standing committees must be chaired by a member of the LWDB, may include other members of the LWDB, and must include other individuals appointed by the LWDB who are not LWDB members and who the LWDB determines have appropriate experience and expertise.